AparnaSanthosh0812/Lab-10/README.md

 Instructions for Running the Code

- 1. Make sure you have installed Python and the required libraries (e.g., Pandas, NumPy, scikit-learn, Matplotlib, Seaborn) on your machine or Jupyter Notebook environment.
+ 1. Make sure you have installed Python and the required libraries (e.g., Pandas, NumPy, Matplotlib, Seaborn) on your machine or Jupyter Notebook environment.

 2. Data Loading: Ensure that you have the respective datasets in a format that can be read by Pandas (e.g., CSV, Excel).
 Use pd.read_csv() or similar functions to load the data into Pandas DataFrames.